ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 The current frontier is retrieved by polling chain validators or beacons.
-Avalanche bootstrapping is designed to be robust: the process must be able to progres even if very slow validators are selected as information source.
+Avalanche bootstrapping is designed to be robust: the process must be able to s even if very slow validators are selected as information source.
 It also handles natively network issues; it better do since bootstrapping may take quite some time to complete.